blueteamer/blog/content/posts/2023-04-20-cheat-sheet-for-using-obsidian/index.md

 ---

-This post gives an overview of shortcuts which I use most of the time.
+This post provides an overview of shortcuts which I use most of the time.
 Anyways, this is more of an heads up for me to spare me some time instead of searching the same stuff over and over again.

 ### Open Quick Switcher
 ```